matthewcosgrove/lab-ops/README.md

 You can create the state directory inside the new repo as well or just leave it to the scripts.

+EXTREMELY IMPORTANT: The state dir is ephemeral and is wiped out on teardown.
+Do NOT put your own operator files in there unless they are copies!!

-At the root of that repo there needs to be a file called `infra-settings.yml` which we will generate in the next section
+At the root of that repo there needs to be a file called `infra-settings.yml` which we will generate in the next section.
+Anything you want to keep can be in the root of the repo just like the `infra-settings.yml` which will not be wiped out in between deployments

 ## Preparation Steps